 No litigation is pending or threatened concerning the validity of the Bonds, and a certificate to that effect will be furnished to purchasers at the time of the original delivery of the Bonds.
-The District is not aware of any litigation pending or threatened that (i) questions the political existence of the District, (ii) contests the District's ability to receive ad valorem taxes or to collect other revenues or (iii) contests the District's ability to issue and sell the Bonds.
+The District is not aware of any litigation pending or threatened that (i) questions the political existence of the District, (ii) contests the District's ability to receive ad valorem taxes or to collect other revenues or (iii) contests the District's ability to issue and retire the Bonds.

-The District may be or may become a party to lawsuits and claims which are unrelated to the Bonds or actions taken with respect to the Bonds and which have arisen in the normal course of operating the District.
-The District maintains certain insurance policies which provide coverage under certain circumstances and with respect to certain types of incidents.
-In the opinion of the District, there currently are no claims or actions pending which could have a material adverse effect on the financial position or operations of the District.
+The District is subject to lawsuits and claims that have arisen and may arise in the normal course of operating the District, including as a result of the COVID-19 pandemic.
+In the opinion of the District, the aggregate amount of the uninsured liabilities of the District under existing lawsuits and claims will not materially affect the financial position or operations of the District.
 The District cannot predict what types of claims may arise in the future.